 3. Physical Therapy Style Ice Packs

 With my Ehlers-Danlos syndrome, I sublux (partially dislocate) my joints all the time.
 I can even fully dislocate them when they are bad.
 This causes extreme amounts of chronic pain.
 On the other side of the spectrum from heated blankets and heating pads is cold.
-It’s always good for a sprain, an aching joint or a minor injury.
+It’s always good for a sprain, an aching joint, or a minor injury.
 (I don’t know about you, but I have the clumsy gene!)

 4. Deep Blue Rub by DOterra

 I honestly swear by Deep Blue Rub, and it makes a great gift for someone with chronic pain.
-Not only does it help my chronic pain, it has a calming smell.
+Not only does it help my chronic pain, it has a calming scent.
 If your loved one is sensitive to essential oils or smells, then grab a nice bottle of BioFreeze.

 5. Epsom Salt for Hot Baths